 Petitions regarding transfer of credit, grades, or financial and other student issues must be made within one semester of completion of the coursework on which the petition focuses to the assistant dean for administration at the School of Public Policy.
-It is the student's responsibility to provide all of the materials for a petition in a format and language that is appropriate to the purpose of the petition.
+It is the student's responsibility to provide all of the materials for a petition.
 To ensure that the petitioner has met their responsibility to submit materials and explanations that are clear and in a format that is accessible to those reviewing the petition, the assistant dean for administration may review the petition and return it to the petitioner for revision if needed.
 These revisions must still be submitted in compliance with the designated deadline.

 Eligible students interested in taking a course in one of the other schools at Pepperdine University need to submit a petition to the Office of the Dean four weeks in advance of the start of the term in which they wish to take the course.
 Consideration will be given to students in good standing, free of academic probation or other disciplinary action, for upper-division or graduate-level course requests only.
 Students should be prepared to provide a copy of the course description, a copy of the course syllabus (if available), the number of units, the duration of the course, the price per unit, and the specialization track for which credit is requested, among other information.
 Students should consult the Office of the Dean for detailed information regarding the impact on financial aid or scholarship funds.

 Students wishing to petition grades or other academic aspects of the program should submit detailed documentation for why the request is being made.
 It is the student's responsibility to show how a misapplication of the policies of the course resulted in an incorrect outcome.
 The issues in such petitions should be raised with the instructor of record before a petition is filed with the school.
 Students should provide evidence of the error (including syllabi, assignments, graded materials, etc.), documentation of all communications with the instructor of record about the error, and any other materials that will inform a just decision in the case.
-The availability of this petition process is intended to correct errors in the academic evaluation process and not to revisit the judgment and standards of the instructor of record for the course.
-In such petitions, the instructor of record will have the opportunity to explain their assignment of a grade or academic credit before a decision is rendered.
+The availability of this petition process is intended to correct errors in the academic evaluation process and not to revisit the judgment and standards of the instructor of record will have the opportunity to explain their assignment of a grade or academic credit before a decision is rendered.

-To process petitions, students should contact the assistant dean for administration in the Office of the Dean.
+To process petitions, students should first contact the assistant dean for administration in the Office of the Dean.